 The path continues along the rolling hills of Plover Cove Country Park.

 First, you have to hike up a rocky path.
 At the top, you can see the mountain range hugging the south side of the reservoir.
-Then it is a long flight of stairs that will bring to you the base of the mountain and then the path immediately takes you back up.
+Then it is a long flight of stairs that will bring you to the base of the mountain, and the path immediately takes you back up.

 At this point, I forget how many hills I’ve hiked!

 As you keep hiking on the Plover Cove Country Park circular trail, you can see different scenery on both sides of the mountain ridge.

 On the left (looking south), you can see Tolo Channel and the north side of Sai Kung West Country Park.

 And when you look west, you can see the actual hiking trail along the mountain ridge.

 From one of the highest points on the ridge, you can see the rolling hills and hiking path in front of you.
 The scene itself is quite marvellous.
 But now, there are still a couple of hours to go.